anabeto93/ChalkV3Test/README.md

     $ ngrok http 8000

-It will give you the nrgok subdomain for the front.
+It will give you the ngrok subdomain for the front.